• Home

 Under no circumstances should you bring your child to daycare sick (fever of 100°f or higher, vomiting, diarrhea not contained in a diaper, sore throat, continuous coughing, runny nose other than clear, draining eyes or ears, unexplained rash, lice, etc.) If you are not sure your child is well enough to attend child care call and discuss it with us.

 Masking your child’s symptoms with over‑the‑counter medications and bringing them to care anyway is not allowed and could be cause for immediate termination.
 It is also inconsiderate to all families involved.
 A sick child should be allowed to recuperate fully at home after an illness so that the other children and the provider do not risk unnecessary exposure.
-If you are unable to stay home with your sick child it will be necessary for you to make arrangements with us in advance.
+If you are unable to stay home with your sick child it will be necessary for you to make other arrangements.

-Your child may be brought to care if they have a common cold (which means a slight cough, clear runny nose, sneezing); however I will call you if your child is just plain miserable (whining, crying, repeatedly asking for you).
-Your child should not attend if they are not feeling well enough to participate in our daily activities (i.e. a child wanting to sleep all day lay on the couch and watch TV etc.).
+Your child may be brought to care if they have a common cold (which means a slight cough, clear runny nose, sneezing); however, we will call you if your child is just plain miserable (whining, crying, repeatedly asking for you).
+Your child should not attend if they are not feeling well enough to participate in our daily activities (i.e. a child wanting to sleep all day lay on the couch and watch TV, etc.).

 The Health Department regulations prohibit the admittance of any child into a childcare center that exhibits any of the following symptoms:

-· Fever (100°f or higher) – child needs to be fever free for 24 hours without the aid of medication
+· Fever (101°f or higher) – child needs to be fever free for 24 hours without the aid of medication

 · Unexplained Diarrhea – child must be symptom free for 24 hours without the aid of medication